World No Tobacco Day 2018 special: How smoking is killing you

-The trachea is the pipe that leads to your lungs and is lined with tiny hair like processes (called cilia) that help throw out any foreign objects.
+The trachea is the pipe that leads to your lungs and is lined with tiny hair-like processes (called cilia) that help throw out any foreign objects.
 When you inhale smoke these delicate cilia get damaged which leads to itchiness in the trachea, causing a characteristic smokers cough.

 It also affects your oesophagus:

 Smoking affects your food pipe as well.
 The chemicals and heat from the smoke tend to affect your oesophageal sphincter muscle (the muscle responsible for keeping the contents and acids in your stomach from rising back up into your throat) .
-The weakening of this muscle is one of the main reasons for GERD (Gastro oesophageal reflux disease), acidity, ulcers and other stomach ailments in smokers.
+The weakening of this muscle is one of the main reasons for GERD (Gastro-oesophageal reflux disease), acidity, ulcers and other stomach ailments in smokers.

 When it enters your bronchus and alveoli:

 This where the cigarette smoke does the most damage, that is slow, progressive and deadly.
 Cigarette smoke attacks the cleaning mechanism of the respiratory system that is guided by cilia and mucous.
 In a smoker these cilia tend to get paralysed and eventually die; coupled with excessive mucous produced due to smoking and the body’s inability to get rid of the mucous leads to cough and mucous build up in one’s body.
 Apart from that the cells along the bronchioles get damaged and tend to multiply abnormally.
-These cells cause the hardening of the outer surface of the bronchioles and leads to lesser ability to exchange gas with the microscopic air sacs (called alveoli) present around them.
-Eventually these air sacs burst and lead to what is known as emphysema.
-A common condition seen in long-term smokers.
+These cells cause the hardening of the outer surface of the bronchioles and lead to lesser ability to exchange gas with the microscopic air sacs (called alveoli) present around them.
+Eventually, these air sacs burst and lead to what is known as emphysema.
+A common condition is seen in long-term smokers.

 What's more, smoking also leads to a buildup of tar within the bronchioles.
 Which, when combined with thickening of the walls of one’s throat leads to breathlessness, wheezing, fatigue and in some cases dizziness.
 Cigarette smoke also contains carbon monoxide.
 This is a potentially lethal gas since it attaches to the haeme (iron) part of your blood and does not allow it to carry oxygen to other organs.
 Inhaling too much of this gas can kill you.
-In cigarette smoke carbon monoxide leads to lack of oxygen in the body, which eventually effects all your organs.
+In cigarette smoke carbon monoxide leads to lack of oxygen in the body, which eventually affects all your organs.
 It not only sets off the roller coaster of events leading to cancer it also starts the process of eventual decay of your organs — starting from your mouth to your brain, kidneys, liver, digestive system and blood.